sonalita/ps-k8s/README.md

  ### Provisioning

  All the playbooks to provision the cluster are fully idempotent.
-Just run `ansible-playbook site.yaml`
+Just run `ansible-playbook  -i provisioning/platform site.yaml` replacing platform with proxmox or vagrant

  ## Playbooks